BorisTheBrave/voronator-sharp/README.md

 #### Collinear points

 If all the input points lie in a line (or if there are only two points), then the points are collinear and a triangulation cannot be formed.
 Voronator contails fallback code to handle this case.
 The case of a single point is handled similarly.

+#### Duplicate points

+Additional points that are an exact duplicate of an earlier point will return a `null` polygon.

 ## Delaunator